How to meal plan using your recipe collection (a system that sticks)

 It's 5:30 PM.
 You're staring into the fridge.
 There's chicken thighs you bought three days ago, half a bag of spinach going limp, and some leftover rice.
 You have 200 recipes saved in various places.
 But right now, standing in the kitchen with a hungry family, none of that helps.
 You open a delivery app instead.

 This happens because having recipes and using recipes are two different problems.
 Saving recipes is collecting.
-Meal planning is the part where collecting turns into eating.
+Weekly meal planning is the part where collecting turns into eating.

 Most meal planning advice starts with "make a list of meals for the week."
 That's the equivalent of telling someone to get organized by buying a planner.
 The tool isn't the hard part.
 The hard part is the system behind it.

-Here's a meal planning system built around your actual recipe collection — one that's simple enough to stick with past the first enthusiastic week.
+Here's a meal planning system built around your actual recipe collection, one that's simple enough to stick with past the first enthusiastic week.
+I've used this approach for over two years now, and it cut our weekly grocery spending by roughly a third while nearly eliminating the "what's for dinner?" panic.

 Why most meal planning attempts fail